ibm-cloud-architecture/refarch-data-ai-analytics/docs/methodology/lightweight-architectural-decisions.md

 ## Application Component: Applications and Data Products

 Models are fine, but their value rises when they can be consumed by the ordinary business user.
 Therefore, you must create a data product.
 Data products don’t necessarily need to stay on the cloud.
 They can be pushed to mobile or enterprise applications.
-Architectural decision guidelines

 In contrast to machine learning and deep learning frameworks, the space of frameworks to create data product is tiny.
 This might reflect what the current state-of-the-art technology in data science concentrates on.
-Depending on the requirements, data products are relatively visualization-centric after a lot of use input data has been gathered.
+Depending on the requirements, data products are relatively visualization-centric after a lot of user input data has been gathered.
 They also might involve asynchronous workflows as batch data integration and model training and scoring is performed within the workflow.

 Questions to ask about the technology are:

 * What skills are present for developing a data product?
 * What skills are necessary for developing a data product?
 * Is instant feedback required or is batch processing accepted?
 * What’s the degree of customization needed?